 Texas Health and Safety Code, Chapter 98 requires general hospitals and ambulatory surgical centers to report specific healthcare-associated infections (HAIs) and preventable adverse events (PAEs) occurring in their facilities to the Department of State Health Services (DSHS).
-Reporting is accomplished via the National Healthcare Safety Network and Texas Healthcare Safety Network.
+Reporting is accomplished via the National Healthcare Safety Network (NHSN) and Texas Healthcare Safety Network (TxHSN).
 DSHS publishes facility-specific data biannually on its Healthcare Safety Data website to enable the public to make informed decisions about where they receive healthcare.

-In the wake of Hurricane Harvey, Governor Greg Abbott suspended HAI and PAE reporting mandates from September 2017 through December 2018 in order to help healthcare facilities cope with disaster response.
+In the wake of Hurricane Harvey, Governor Greg Abbott suspended HAI and PAE reporting mandates from September 2017 through December 2018 to help healthcare facilities cope with disaster response.
 Therefore, facility-specific reports are unavailable for 2017 and 2018.

-In 2016, DSHS adopted Texas Administrative Code, Chapter 200, Rule §200.40, establishing the Healthcare Safety Advisory Committee as a forum to obtain stakeholder input on program initiatives and proposals for consideration by the DSHS Emerging and Acute Infectious Disease Branch.
-The Committee consists of healthcare consumers, healthcare facilities staff (including physicians, infection preventionists, healthcare safety professionals, and a pharmacist), and a non-voting DSHS Licensing employee.
-The Committee must file an annual report with the Health and Human Services (HHSC) Executive Commissioner outlining Committee activities and actions taken during the previous calendar year and an annual report with the Texas Legislature regarding policy recommendations made to the HHSC Executive Commissioner.
+In 2016, DSHS adopted Texas Administrative Code, Chapter 200, Rule §200.40, establishing the Healthcare Safety Advisory Committee as a forum to obtain stakeholder input on program initiatives and proposals for consideration by the DSHS Emerging and Acute Infectious Disease Unit.
+The committee consists of healthcare consumers, healthcare facility staff (including physicians, infection preventionists, healthcare safety professionals, and a pharmacist), and a nonvoting DSHS licensing employee.
+The committee must file an annual report with the Health and Human Services (HHS) Executive Commissioner outlining committee activities and actions taken during the previous calendar year and an annual report with the Texas Legislature regarding policy recommendations made to the HHS Executive Commissioner.